Manarabdelaty/Job-Scheduling/README.md

 # Job-Scheduling

-An example case study for applying simulated annealing heuristic to schedule the best time for machine inspection that minimizes the idle time and maximized production.
+An example case study for applying simulated annealing heuristic to schedule the best time for machine inspection that minimizes the idle time and maximizes production.